Jesse Tyler Ferguson and Husband Justin Mikita Are Expecting a Baby!

 Ferguson and Mikita have been together for years.
 They tied the knot in 2013.
 The decision for the pair to become dads has been a long time coming.
 In 2017, Ferguson opened up to ET's Leanne Aguilera about the possibility of welcoming a child.

-"But Justin [Mikita] and I are very excited to come dads in the near future," he added of he and his husband.
+"But Justin [Mikita] and I are very excited to come dads in the near future," he said.
 "No announcement yet, nothing has happened, but yeah, we are excited.
 We have been together for four years and we always said, 'Let's give ourselves five years just to be married,' and that's coming up, five years."

 RELATED CONTENT: